Skip to main content

 Step-by-Step Solution

-4. Tape the floor — Use painter’s tape or masking tape to mark a 36-inch-wide by 6½-foot-long rectangle in front of the switch.
-Make sure the tape is parallel to the wall and centered on the switch.
+4. Mark the floor with tape — Use painter’s tape or masking tape to outline a 36-inch-wide by 78-inch-long (that’s 6½ feet) rectangle right in front of the switch.
+Keep it parallel to the wall and centered for best results.

-6. Document the fix — Take a photo of the taped rectangle and store it with your electrical drawings.
-Some AHJs (Authority Having Jurisdiction) now accept photos as proof of compliance.
+6. Document the clearance — Snap a photo of the taped rectangle and tuck it into your home’s electrical records.
+Some building departments now accept photos as proof of compliance—handy for future reference.

 If This Didn't Work

-• Use a flush-mounted switch — If local amendments allow, swap the surface-mounted switch for a NEMA 1 enclosure that sits flush with the wall.
-You still need the same clear floor area, but the absence of a protruding handle cuts the usable depth by 2–3 inches.
+• Switch to a flush-mounted switch — If your local rules allow it, swap out the surface-mounted switch for a NEMA 1 enclosure that sits flush with the wall.
+It shaves off 2–3 inches of depth, which can make all the difference in tight spaces.

 Prevention Tips

-Keep this clearance intact year-round with these four simple tasks.
+Keep clearance intact year-round with four simple, actionable tasks.

 TaskWhen to Do ItHow to Do It